nanliu/puppetlabs-appdirector/README.md

 ### Custom Puppet Manifests

-Once Puppet's service is created, Application Director can also deploy custom manifests.
+Once Puppet's service is created, vFabric Application Director can also deploy custom manifests.
 Use the scripts/puppet_manifests.sh as a template and add any puppet manifests in the appropriate section.
 The scripts/example.sh provides an example where ssh service is changed to port 80, restarts sshd as necessary, and enforces a specific root user password.